jundaoapp/design/CONTRIBUTING.md

 test(input): add more cases to handle keyboard events
 ```

-Feature `feat:` prefixes should only be scoped for existing components.
+Feature `feat:` prefixes should not be scoped for new components.

 ## Creating pull requests